-At 00:00 UTC 15 October, air parcels below 10 km a.s.l. found in the atmospheric column "D" (Fig. 9a) where a convective updraft updraught is simulated originate from 3 preferential directions.
-Backward trajectories simulated at the end of this first part, e.g. at 04:00 UTC 15 October (not shown), are similar to 00:00 UTC backward trajectories, showing that the latter are representative of this first part.
+At 00:00 UTC 15 October, air parcels below 10 km found in the atmospheric column "D" (Fig. 11a) where a convective updraft is simulated originate from 3 preferential directions.

-Air parcels Parcels found under 800 m a.s.l. in "D", shown along the axis A-D, are inside the cold sector west of CF1, where virtual potential temperature is below 21 °C (Fig. 9b).
-They originate from the west, mainly the southeast south-east of the Bay of Biscay and the north of Spain.
-They followed, following the same trajectory as CF1 that was located there at 12:00 UTC 14 October (see Fig. 3c).
-They remained remain most of the time below 500 m a.s.l., and some were are slightly lifted near CF1 boundary.
+Air parcels under 800 m a.s.l. are inside the cold sector west of CF1, where virtual potential temperature is below $21 \degree C$ (Fig. 11b).
+They originate from the west, mainly the southeast of the Bay of Biscay and the north of Spain.
+They followed the same trajectory as CF1 that was located there at 12:00 UTC 14 October (see Fig. 3c).
+They remained most of the time below 500 m a.s.l., and some were slightly lifted near CF1 boundary.